sfigg/commercialization-public/docset/customize/mdm/bitlocker-csp.md

 <a href="" id="requirestoragecardencryption"></a>**RequireStorageCardEncryption**
 <p style="margin-left: 20px">Allows the administrator to require storage card encryption on the device.
 This policy is valid only for a mobile SKU.</p>

-<p style="margin-left: 20px">Sample value for this node to enable this policy: 1.
+<p style="margin-left: 20px">Data type is integer.
+Sample value for this node to enable this policy: 1.
 Disabling this policy will not turn off the encryption on the storage card, but the user will no longer be prompted to turn it on.</p>

 <p style="margin-left: 20px">If you want to disable this policy use the following SyncML:</p>